CYShapland/BESIDEMR/README.md

 `BESIDE_MR` returns an object of class `beside`, consists of the posterior of effect estimate, pleiotropy variance and instrument inclusion indicator variable from each iteration.
 As the estimation of variance is challenging, we have included `tau_estimate` with the options of `DL estimate` and `Full_Bayes`, where the former is a plug-in estimate for pleiotropy variance.

+## Update

+In August 2021, we have added a penalization term ($\eta$) within likelihood function of BESIDE-MR. The parameter $\eta$ dictates the size of models BMA explores the most.
+Setting a large positive $\eta$, the likelihood will increase with number of instruments, then BMA will favour models with many instruments.
+And hence for negative $\eta$, BMA will favour models with fewer instruments.

 ## Citation

 The corresponding paper can be accessed at: